WHAT IS AN IMPACT INVESTMENT?

 WHO CAN BE A PROVIDER?

-Providers for the Growth Grant can be organisations or individuals who provide services like advisory, legal, financial, or intermediary services that help the applicant to become investment ready.
+Providers can be organisations or individuals who provide services like advisory, legal, financial, or intermediary services that help the applicant to become investment ready.

 CAN PROVIDERS INVEST IN ENTERPRISES THEY PERFORM CAPACITY BUILDING WORK FOR?